 Jun 17, 2019

-Sammy Redlick speaks to Advocate Daily about the warning signs companies need to steer clear of in the acquisition process
+Sammy Redlick on the warning signs companies need to steer clear of in the acquisition process

 While profitability and a healthy balance sheet are often top of mind for companies looking at potential acquisition targets, they should also be on the lookout for possible warning signs during the due diligence process, says Toronto corporate lawyer Sammy Redlick.